 With the late Stephen "Lucky" Mosko and Dorothy Stone, So co-produced the California EAR Unit's recording of Morton Feldman's For Christian Wolff (Bridge Records).
 So also co-edited (with James Orsher and Sara Roberts) Everyone Loves Difficult Music, the companion volume to the 2006 music series at Machine Project, Los Angeles.
 His essay "nearing/hearing" appears therein, as well as in the Fall 2008 issue of The Open Space Magazine; Madison Brookshire's article "Uncommon Knowledge: Mark So’s Text Scores" was published in the Fall 2010 issue of the same journal.
-So's contributions, in the form of 2 scores and part of a new text, appear in the compendium Word Events: Perspectives on Verbal Notation (John Lely and James Saunders eds., Continuum 2012), while his full essay "text | composition - scores and structure after 4'33"" appears in the Fall 2013/Winter 2014 issue of The Open Space.
-So's self-published book BANGS (2009), with Swiss composer Manfred Werder, chronicles Werder's years-long performance of So's piece BANGS [to Manfred Werder].
-His text "Into Silence: The Poetics of Hearing in Experimental Music since Cage" (2007) remains forthcoming.
+Two of So's scores and a portion of a new essay were included in the critical anthology Word Events: Perspectives on Verbal Notation (John Lely and James Saunders eds., Continuum 2012); his full essay "text | composition - scores and structure after 4'33"" appears in the Fall 2013/Winter 2014 issue of The Open Space.
+So created the layered text "In the City" for publication in ARTIST PRACTICE (Matir Boi Press 2014), a collection of artists' writings curated by Clay Dean.
+Other new texts will be published in upcoming issues of Wolf Notes, The Drama Review, and The Open Space.
+His self-published book BANGS (2009), with Swiss composer Manfred Werder, chronicles Werder's multiyear performance of So's piece BANGS [to Manfred Werder].
+A book/tape collaboration, The Hurry/BRITE SPOTS, with poet Brian Blanchfield, is in the works.